geojeff/busser/README.md

 implementation in CoffeeScript, but must be compared to the merits of the fine-grained simple json configuration files, via nconf, now in Busser.

-The design and operation of Abbot, the very capable Ruby-based development tools for SproutCore will be studied and evaluated for bringing Busser features up to par, including code in Abbot and in the theme-building helper program called Chance.
-Graphics production and handling may be enhanced, by using node.js modules such as node-canvas, to add screen capturing for SproutCore testing and software release tasks.
+For coming up to par with Chance, and for adding new features, graphics production and handling may be enhanced by using node.js modules such as node-canvas, to add screen capturing for SproutCore testing and software release tasks.

 The latest mauritslamers version of garçon includes a start for handling of bundles and also includes use of special components from SproutCore